nus-tic4001-AY2223S1/tp/docs/UserGuide.md

 ## FAQ

 **Q:** Can I run Librarian in Mac or Linux operating system? <br />
 **A:** Librarian is a cross-platform CLI application tool.
-So, the app will run regardless what OS you are using.
+So, the app will run regardless of the OS that you are using.
 <br />
 <br />
 **Q:** Will the commands described above work in Mac or Linux operating systems? <br />